B1nus/numple/README.md

 at line 10 | pi = 10
 ```
 Fk, what is the user reassigns pi to 2 or something and the person using commandline args uses pi expeting it to be 3.14...
 Okay, shadowing builtins is illegal.

+Don't forget to make debugging easy.
+Filenames, lines and columns and sensible errors.
+Don't find one missing character on one line and ignore the rest, find them all and tell the user.
 ## Importing
 Simply paste the file contents into the new file.
 Don't forget to keep the right filename and line number in the errors and debug thingies.
 ## Expression logic